OctopusDeploy/docs/docs/reference/log-files.md

 The `minlevel` attribute is most useful for configuring the logging level.
 Change this value to `Trace` to gather more information.

-Restart the associated Octopus process after making changes.
+The Octopus process will automatically switch to the new logging level as soon as the file is saved.

 :::warning
 **Don&#39;t forget to reset your changes**